sc0ttkclark/wordpress-fields-api/docs/object-types-and-names.md

 * `customizer` (Customizer API)
 * Support for custom object types is baked in through hooks

-## Object Names
+## Object Subtypes

-Object Names are names of subsets of data, like Post Types, Taxonomies, or Comment Types.
+Object Subtypes are names of subsets of data, like Post Types, Taxonomies, or Comment Types.

-There are only a few Object Types that Object Names apply to:
+There are only a few Object Types that Object Subtypes apply to:

 * `post` (Post Types: `post`, `page`, `your_cpt`)
 * `term` (Taxonomies: `category`, `post_tag`, `your_ct`)